 Be the change you wish to see in the world.

 Have you written down a goal before?
 Perhaps even just so you could remember the idea later.
 Can you recall how empowering this felt when you did?
-If not, give it a try now, and share your stories with us in the comments below!
+Share your stories with us in the comments below!